Pioneer18/Rent-A-Car/README.md

 - production uses Https

 ## Front-end
-- Next.js (React) application as placeholder front-end // front-end app will be developed later
+- serving a palceholder Next.JS application
+- will develop the front-end of this application later

 ## Testing
 - This app includes unit and e2e testing with Jest